 CHIN AND JAWLINE | HORMONES + BLADDER + KIDNEY

 could indicate hormonal imbalance and excess stress

 It is very common for women who suffer from endometriosis, uterine fibroids and PCOS to find that they have reoccurring breakouts on their chin and jawline area.
-Often times, these breakouts will be deep, cystic and red- and painful to the touch.
-This is also a common area to experience breakouts during puberty and pregnancy- and any time that your hormones go a little crazy.
+Oftentimes, these breakouts will be deep, cystic, red and painful to the touch.
+This is also a common area to experience breakouts any time that your hormones go a little crazy, especially during puberty and pregnancy.

 - TIPS: I recommend getting a blood test so that you doctor can get a better understanding of your hormonal levels.
 This will also help to determine how well your thyroid is functioning.
-If you find that your hormones show that they are unbalanced, there are plenty of things you can do to help.
-Cutting back on processed meats and dairy, cutting out caffeine, eating omega 3 rich foods, managing stress, vitamin D3 supplements, maintaining a healthy weight, regular exercise and adequate sleep can work wonders for bringing your hormones back to their natural balance.
+If you find that your hormones are unbalanced, there are plenty of things you can do to help.
+Cutting back on processed meats and dairy, eliminating caffeine (sorry!), eating omega-3 rich foods, managing stress, taking vitamin D3 supplements, maintaining a healthy weight, getting regular exercise and adequate sleep can work wonders for bringing your hormones back to their natural balance.

 - SKIN RITUAL: Do a gentle exfoliation by combining one full pump of Happy Hour Serum to a dollop of your Honey Love Exfoliator.
 Blend well and gently massage into the skin in circular motions.
 Rinse well with warm water.
 Follow with the Bohemian Ruby Toning Mist to soothe inflammation and help bring balance to the skin.
 Gently press a small amount of Aloha Ambrosia Elixir into damp skin to help facilitate healing while gently moisturizing the skin.